American Insurance Group, better known as AIG, is a leading global insurance organization.

 In 1939, with World War II threatening the stability of markets throughout the world, the company’s headquarters moved from China to New York City.

 The company’s expansion resumed after the war as the recovering economies of Japan and Western Europe offered new opportunities.
 In 1967, the firm combined its global operations into one firm, and the AIG name was born.
 Two years later, in 1969, the company went public.

 Since then, AIG has added additional product lines, including transportation, energy, and entertainment holdings in order to serve the needs of various specialized industries.

 The company emerged from the financial crisis of 2008-12 as a more efficient, streamlined organization, having re-paid government loans by selling some of its peripheral holdings.

 AIG Direct offers a wide range of products and services to both the individual and business markets.
 For individuals, AIG Direct’s offerings include:

-- Accident and Health Insurance – Accidental death and dismemberment insurance can help offset the financial burden that is faced when a loved one passes away suddenly and unexpectedly in an accident.
-This type of coverage will typically pay out an additional sum of money if the insured’s death is due to an accident as opposed to sickness or other natural causes.
+- Accident and Health Insurance – Accidental death and dismemberment insurance can help offset the financial burden that is faced when a loved one passes away suddenly and unexpectedly in a disaster.
+This type of coverage will typically pay out an additional sum of money if the insured’s death is due to an automobile incident as opposed to sickness or other natural causes.

 AIG holds high ratings from the insurance company rating agencies.